Saturday, December 18, 2021

 Work on BRI-related projects has been progressing rapidly even in the wake of the recent coronavirus pandemic, even though last year saw a slight decline in foreign investment.
 Now Bangladesh is going to see the implementation of Padma Bridge, which is nearing completion.
 The 6.15 kilometer Padma Bridge will greatly enhance connectivity across Bangladesh and South Asia.
 The bridge's construction has implications beyond the Bangladeshi economy, and will further portray Beijing as setting technological and construction standards in South Asia.
 This not only exemplifies China's soft power, but also stands as a shining example of the mutual benefits that follow when China and Bangladesh join hands through the BRI.

 Should the imperialists invade Bangladesh, they’ll destroy all of this progress, like they destroyed the material gains made by Gaddafi when they bombed Libya in 2011.
-And this invasion, as well as the numerous other invasions the Pentagon’s report implies will occur, is going to be doubly destructive, as the imperialists explicitly plan to exploit the climate crisis in order to intervene.
+And this invasion, as well as the numerous other ones the Pentagon’s report implies will occur, is going to be doubly destructive, as the imperialists explicitly plan to exploit the climate crisis in order to intervene.
 This is what they’ve done in Syria; the terrorists Washington backed there wouldn’t have succeeded at instigating a civil war if not for the drought within the country that global warming exacerbated.

 As the years go on, and as the climate gets more destabilized, the imperialists will further employ this tactic of taking advantage of crises to start their wars.
 The Syria operation even created a model for these future wars to follow: back terrorists, use the environmental crises to ignite internal conflict, demonize the government as a human rights abuser for responding to the terrorism, and intervene with military involvement and sanctions.
 Plus support ethnic separatists like the Rojavans, who’ve been facilitating the U.S. military’s illegal extraction of northeastern Syria’s oil.

 So far, this model has run up against limitations.
 Since the imperialists began employing it to try to break up Ethiopia, their backing of Tigrayan terrorists, disinformation campaigns against the Eritrean and Ethiopian governments, and sanctions haven’t destroyed Ethiopia’s BRI gains.
 Which could be a sign that the imperialists will fail there, considering how inadequately the Syria model has succeeded in Syria itself.
 Washington remains unable to overthrow Ba’athism in Syria, allowing the country to keep rebuilding the schools, electrical grids, roads, and other essential services that the destabilization scheme laid waste to.
-As Modern Diplomacy assesses, this allows Washington’s rivals to grow their influence in Syria and other parts of the region:

 A never ending war

-In this environment, where neo-colonial regimes and even some imperialist powers keep behaving inconsistently with Washington’s preferences, the U.S. empire has turned to perpetual war as its means for self-preservation.
+The U.S. empire has turned to perpetual war as its means for self-preservation.
 Throughout the last two decades of imperial decline, there’s been a correlation between the shrinking of U.S. hegemony and the cementing of the perpetual war paradigm.

 Prior to 9/11, Washington’s aggressions had been continuous in terms of underhanded warfare, with the operations against Yugoslavia and Iraq filling the conflict lull following the Gulf War.
 But it was after the empire reacted to 9/11 by plunging into a new military quagmire in Afghanistan that the current paradigm began.
 A paradigm where U.S. wars—despite never being officially declared, as has been the case since World War II—have taken the form of direct combat for twenty unbroken years.